BibleGet-I-O/bibleget-wordpress/readme.txt

 4. Options page - information from the BibleGet server about available versions and supported languages (screenshot-4.png).

 == Changelog ==

+= 5.1 =
+* verified compatibility with Wordpress 5.4
+* Bugfix: uninstall was not taking into account the newer ajax requests and could have prevented the plugin from being uninstalled
+* Updated translations

 = 5.0 =
 * verified compatibility with Wordpress 5.3.2